Colombo crime family

-The Colombo crime family (/kə'lɒm.boʊ/, /it/) is an Italian American Mafia crime family and the youngest of the "Five Families" that dominate organized crime activities in New York City within the criminal organization known as the American Mafia.
-It was during Lucky Luciano's organization of the American Mafia after the Castellammarese War, following the assassinations of "Joe the Boss" Masseria and Salvatore Maranzano, that the gang run by Joseph Profaci became recognized as the Profaci crime family.
+The Colombo crime family (/kə'lɒmboʊ/; /it/) is an Italian American Mafia crime family and one of the "Five Families" that dominate organized crime in New York City within the criminal organization known as the American Mafia.
+The Colombo family is the youngest of the Five Families, and has a history of instability and infighting, having been fractured by three internal wars.